jbg/libwebrtc/docs/native-code/rtp-hdrext/video-layers-allocation00/README.md

 An empty layer allocation (i.e nothing sent on ssrc) is encoded as special case with a single 0 byte.

+Note: when including the optional width, height and maximum framerate the length of the extension exceeds 16 bytes and is sent as a two-byte header extension.

 [1] https://aomediacodec.github.io/av1-spec/#leb128